microsoft/FluidFramework/docs/docs/feature-detection-iprovide.md

 }
 ```

-Note the `fluidObject.IFluidLoadable` expression and the types of the objects.
+Note the `anUnknownObject.IFluidLoadable` expression and the types of the objects.
 If the object supports IFluidLoadable,
 then an IFluidLoadable will be returned; otherwise, it will return `undefined`.